GPlates/gplates-web-service/dev-notes.md

 ## This Markdown page is for the GPlates Web Service developers only.
-It contains some technical notes which may seem confusing for other end users.
+It contains some technical notes which may seem confusing for other people.
 Contact the development team if you would like to know some details about anything in this page.

 ### Redis